henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 ## Usage

-Hst Imager console app is invoked from the command line using the `hst.imager` command.
+Hst Imager console application is invoked from the command line using the `hst.imager` command.

-Invoking `hst.imager` command without any arguments, which will display available commands and options.
+Invoking `hst.imager` command without any arguments, will display available commands and options.

 Example of displaying usage:
 ```
 hst.imager
 ```

-The command line options for the Hst Imager console app are listed in the following sections.
+The command line options for the Hst Imager console application are listed in the following sections.

 ## Administrator privileges